 • Would they come back?

-At the end of the day, great customer service isn’t about having the fastest response time or the most advanced AI chatbot (though those help).
-It’s about building a culture where customers—and the people serving them—feel valued.
+At the end of the day, providing excellent customer service isn’t so much about having the fastest response time or the most sophisticated AI chatbot (though those things help).
+It’s creating a culture where customers — and the workers serving them — are respected.

 0 Comments